gauge-sh/tach/docs/getting-started.md

 ✅ All package dependencies validated!
 ```

-You can validate that Tach is working by either commenting out a `depends_on` key in `tach.yml`, or by adding an import between packages that didn't previously import from each other.
+You can validate that Tach is working by either commenting out an item in a `depends_on` key in `tach.yml`, or by adding an import between packages that didn't previously import from each other.

 Give both a try and run `tach check` again.
 This will generate an error:
 ```bash
 ❌ path/file.py[LNO]: Cannot import 'path.other'.
 Tags ['scope:other'] cannot depend on ['scope:file'].
 ```